 As a general way of proceeding we recommend that you come as often as you can, and to try to come to classes at least twice a week.

-One of two entry level classes into the school, with a weekly course structure.
-Ideal for those who can attend a regular class weekly to learn the foundations of yoga.
+The entry level classes into the school, with a weekly course structure over 6 weeks.
+Ideal for those who can attend regular classes weekly to learn the foundations of yoga.

-These are 4 week courses for complete beginners or those returning to Yoga.
-Enrol and complete two or three of these courses before starting Level 1 classes.
+These are 6 week courses for complete beginners or those returning to Yoga.
+Enrol and complete two or three of these courses before moving up to Level 1 developing beginners classes.